Rajashekarmanda/life-skills-track-/EventSourcing.md

           * If you publish all your events then any other service can consume them and rebuild your whole state locally.

-If you publish all your events then any other service can consume them and rebuild your whole state locallyat the event should be as small as possible.
+            If you publish all your events then any other service can consume them and rebuild your whole state locallyat the event should be as

+            small as possible.

-       * Wse event sourcing when your model is complicated to create using more feature experience.
+       * Event sourcing when your model is complicated to create using more feature experience.

        ## Resources